 Charging Party Kimberly Brown alleged that Respondents failed to promote her to a "Full Time Parts Pro position" and that she was subject to disciplinary action that amounted to disparate treatment and retaliation that resulted in her constructive discharge.
 Charging Party Jessica Warens, an assistant general manager, alleged that that Respondents had discriminated against her on the basis of her sex and national origin.
 She alleges that a Sales Associate told her she "did not have a place as a female with this company," and that Respondent transferred her to a location one hour from her house after she complained.
 She further alleges that she faced discrimination and/or retaliation from the company's corporate human resource department, a store manager and two different district managers in Florida.
-Charging Party Warens also alleges that another female faced similar discriminated against her on the basis of her sex and national origin.
-Charging Party Millye Ramirez, alleging that Respondents had discriminated against her on the basis of her sex and national origin.
-Charging Party Ramirez, a store manager, alleged that Respondents 'district manager subjected her to disparate treatment and ultimately terminated her employment because she is a Puerto Rican female.
+Charging Party Warens also alleges that another female faced similar discrimination.
+The EEOC received another charge against the company from Charging Party Millye Ramirez, alleging that Respondents had discriminated against her on the basis of her sex and national origin.
+Charging Party Ramirez, a store manager, alleged that Respondents' district manager subjected her to disparate treatment and ultimately terminated her employment because she is a Puerto Rican female.